glotzerlab/signac-examples/projects/flow.groups-2D-random-walk/README.md

     python3 src/project.py run -o simulate
     ```

-3. From here we can use the `post-processing` group to run all the aggregate operations computing the mean squared displacement, and creating multiple plots.
+    Alternatively, we can use the base group to do some analysis as well with

     ```
+    python3 src/project.py run -o base
+    ```

+    To see all the operations this previous command runs look at the `project.py` file.

+3. From here we can use the `post-processing` group to run all the aggregate operations (besides one) computing the mean squared displacement, and creating multiple plots.

+    ```
     python3 src/project.py run -o post-processing
     ```

-4. Now we can run the final operation, `plot_mean_squared_distance` with
+4. Now we can run the final two operations, `plot_mean_squared_distance` and `plot_walks` with
     ```
-    python3 src/project.py run
+    python3 src/project.py run -o plot_mean_squared_distance plot_walks
     ```

 The current status of the project can be viewed using